 Kitchen window treatments, of course, need to look stylish but firstly they need to be practical.
 Curtains, for example, just aren't going to work – you need something that doesn't take up too much room, are easy to clean and can cope with the odd splash of water.
 For that reason, our top choice would be shutters, they obviously look gorgeous too, are long-lasting and, in our opinion, worth the investment.

-If, however, you are after a cheaper option, blinds do just as good a job.
-Check out our kitchen blinds feature for plenty more ideas.
+If, however, you are after a cheaper option, kitchen blinds do just as good a job.

 For the quintessentially Scandi style kitchen, look no further than this beauty from Ikea.
 It’s part of the METOD system which is really flexible and we love how it is styled with the LISABO/RÖNNINGE table and chairs with their ash veneer/birch finish and the KNIXHULT bamboo pendant.
 The marble effect splashback looks great with the soft green units and teamed with the wood you get an all round natural feel from this kitchen.